agentuity/cli/README.md

 ## Usage

-The Agentuity CLI provides a comprehensive set of commands to help you build, manage, and deploy agents.
+The Agentuity CLI provides a comprehensive set of commands to help you build, manage, and deploy Agents.
 Here's an overview of the available commands:

 ### Basic Commands